EstebanMonge/kanboard_imap_tasks/README.md

 1. Download the zip file and decompress everything under the directory `plugins/Imap`
 2. Clone this repository into the folder `plugins/Imap`

-3. Add a crontab with this line:
+Finally add a crontab with this line:

 	* * * * *  /path/to/kanboard/plugins/Imap/cron.php /path/to/kanboad/data/db.sqlite